belitberno/belitberno/README.md

 - 👀 I’m interested in data science, data engineering, IA, BIG DATA, Power BI, Python, SQL
 - 🌱 I’m currently learning Power BI and I'm studying to be a Data Scientist
 - 💞️ I’m looking to collaborate on those topics mentioned above.
-- 📫 How to reach me follow me on Linkedin: https://www.linkedin.com/in/belit-berno/
+- 📫 How to reach?
+Follow me on Linkedin: https://www.linkedin.com/in/belit-berno/

 <!---
 belitberno/belitberno is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.